What is emotional eating?

 Eliminate the urge to eat unhealthy foods by keeping them out of your home.
 Do you worry about making bad decisions when shopping?
 Follow a strict healthy food list and never visit the supermarket when you are hungry or in a bad mood.

-7-Don’t allow yourself get too hungry:
+7-Don’t allow yourself to get too hungry:

 You’ve probably heard the term “hangry,” a portmanteau of “hungry” and “angry” used to describe a person who gets irritable when they’re past time to eat.
-Making sure you stave off this mood.
+Make sure you stave off this mood.
 For example, ingesting proteins that allow you to stay full for longer is a great bet.

 8-Wait 20 minutes:

 The thing about emotional eating is that the food demands that you eat it now.
-You should inhale this cake immediately.Make yourself a cup of tea and tell yourself that if the alarm sounds and you still want that cake, you can go ahead and eat it.
+You should inhale this cake immediately.
+Make yourself a cup of tea and tell yourself that if the alarm sounds, and you still want that cake, you can go ahead and eat it.

 Most of the time you will find that after 20 minutes the immediacy of the situation has lessened and the craving for something sweet has subsided on its own.

-9-Eat mandarin ( oranges):
+9-Eat mandarin (oranges):

-Not only are tangerines portable and easy to peel and eat, they’re also high in vitamin C, which can help boost your immunity.
+Not only are tangerines portable and easy to peel and eat, but they’re also high in vitamin C, which can help boost your immunity.
 Plus, citrus smells so good and it relieves stress.

 10-Make Your List of Other Options: